 No child will be left unsupervised while attending preschool.
 Staff will supervise primarily by sight.
-IQPPS 3.9 Supervision for short intervals by sound is permissible as long as teachers check every two to three minutes on children who are out-of-sight (e.g. those who can use the toilet independently, who are in the library area, etc.) IQPPS 9.2 Indoor and outdoor spaces will be zoned by teaching staff with special attention given to areas where injury could occur.
-IQPPS 9.7
+Supervision for short intervals by sound is permissible as long as staff check within five minutes on children who are out-of-sight (e.g. those who can use the toilet independently, who are in the library area, etc.)